 - Surgery, in extreme cases, may be the only option if abnormal eyelash growth and eye infections become recurrent or involve a multitude of eyelashes, leaving you in constant discomfort.
-Your doctor physically rotates your eyelid around to its normal alignment and uses strategically placed stitches to keep it in its proper place.
+Your optometrist or NYC ophthalmologist physically rotates your eyelid around to its normal alignment and uses strategically placed stitches to keep it in its proper place.
 This is another expensive treatment option, although it is a permanent cure for ingrown eyelashes.

 Important Reminder: This information is only intended to provide guidance, not a definitive medical advice.
 Please consult eye doctor about your specific condition.
 Only a trained, experienced board certified eye doctor can determine an accurate diagnosis and proper treatment.

 Do you have any questions about Ingrown Eyelash (Trichiasis) treatment in NYC?
-Would like to schedule an appointment with NYC Top Ophthalmologist or Optometrist Dr. Saba Khodadadian of Manhattan Eye Specialists, please contact our office for consultation with New York eye doctor.
+Would like to schedule an appointment with top NYC ophthalmologist Dr. Richard L. Deluca or best optometrist in NYC Dr. Saba Khodadadian of Manhattan Eye Doctors & Specialists?
+Please contact our office for consultation with New York eye doctor.

 Dr. Saba Khodadadian, Optometrist (NYC Eye Doctor)

 New York, NY 10010